besure94/favorite-band/README.md

 ## Known Bugs

-* I have not figured out how to float images to the right side of the sidebar, where the tour schedule is displayed.
-I plan to fix this once I gain more knowledge of CSS.
+* I have not figured out how to properly format the images in the sidebar, so that they aren't odd looking and distracting.
+I plan to change this as I gain more knowledge of CSS.

 ## License